-As we mark World Mental Health Day, I got thinking about how our physical condition impacts on our mental state.
-Our feelings of frustration, anxiety and anger all come from our emotional mind as opposed to our physical body.
-I am preaching to the converted when I say how much our pain and fatigue impacts our mental state.
+As we mark World Mental Health Day, I got thinking about how our physical condition impacts our mental state.
+Our feelings of frustration, anxiety, and anger all come from our emotional minds as opposed to our physical bodies.
+I am preaching to the converted when I say how much our pain and fatigue impact our mental state.
 Therefore, it is important for us to ensure that we look after our emotional body, not just the physical.

 To still our mind of all feelings and emotions is impossible.
 But there are things that we can do to ensure that we give our brain the best chance of dealing and processing all those thoughts and ultimately benefitting our physical body.

 To rest our brain when it is overloaded with all those pain signals is tough but when we are in the right head space, this has the knock on effect of being better able to cope with pain and fatigue.